Thank you for your interest in Sisterhood Seminars!

 Sisterhood Seminars removes the angst and embarrassment of learning about hormonal changes.
 This promotes a positive outlook among attendees that helps them better prepare and adapt to the physical and emotional shifts they’ll experience.

 Linda was born in Los Angeles, moved up to NorCal, down to Texas, and finally landed on Mercer Island, WA in 4th grade through college (Go Huskies!).
 In 1985 she returned to Southern California, and is now a resident of both Carlsbad and South Lake Tahoe.
-Linda spends her personal time hiking, skiing, reading, relaxing with her menagerie of pets, traveling with her retired Fire Captain husband, Mark, enjoying the society of her Alpha Chi Omega sisters, and looking forward to visiting her daughter, Alyssa, who is an EMT in San Antonio.
+Linda spends her personal time hiking, skiing, reading, relaxing with her menagerie of pets, traveling with her retired Fire Captain husband, Mark, enjoying the society of her Alpha Chi Omega sisters, and looking forward to visiting her daughter, Alyssa, who is in firefighter/paramedic in Texas.
 She is a Girl Scout Lifetime Member, and was a leader for Alyssa’s troop from kindergarten Daisies through High School Ambassadors, as her mother was for her troop.
 Becoming an "empty nester" in 2019 gave Linda the flexibility to bring Sisterhood Seminars to you!